shahab-sarmashghi/RESPECT/README.md

 k-mers, so at some point you might also want to lower the minimum permissible uniqueness ratio (`-r` option).

-The number of iteration of the algorithm is `1000` by default and can be changed using `-N` option.
+The number of iterations of the algorithm is `1000` by default and can be changed using `-N` option.
 However, be aware that changing that can impact the speed and convergence of algorithm, so it should be done advisedly.